d3/d3-transition/README.md

 });
 ```

-This method is useful to specify a custom interpolator, or to perform side-effects during a transition, say to animate the [scroll offset](http://bl.ocks.org/mbostock/1649463).
+This method is useful to specify a custom interpolator, or to perform side-effects, say to animate the [scroll offset](http://bl.ocks.org/mbostock/1649463).

 ### Timing